enrelu/AITranslator/README.md

 ## 🛠️ Installation

-1. Clone this repository or download the source code.
+**The easiest way:**
+1. Download the latest release ZIP file from the [Releases page](https://github.com/enrelu/AITranslator/archive/refs/tags/v1.0.0.zip) (or download `ai-translator-v1.0.0.zip` directly).
+2. Extract the downloaded ZIP file into a folder on your computer.
-2. Open Chrome and navigate to `chrome://extensions/`.
+3. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable **"Developer mode"** in the top right corner.
+4. Enable **"Developer mode"** in the top right corner.
-4. Click **"Load unpacked"** and select the extension folder.
+5. Click **"Load unpacked"** and select the folder where you extracted the extension.

+**From source:**
+1. Clone this repository: `git clone https://github.com/enrelu/AITranslator.git`
+2. Follow steps 3-5 above, selecting the cloned repository folder.

 ## 🔑 Setup